neerajk555/SQL-Training-exercise/module-05-joins/08-Take-Home-Challenges.md

 ORDER BY revenue DESC
 LIMIT 1;

--- 📚 ADVANCED: For handling ties, use CTE (Module 6) /*
+-- 📚 PREVIEW (Module 6): For handling ties with CTEs /*
 WITH city_rev AS (
   SELECT u.city, SUM(oi.qty * oi.price) AS revenue